Authors note: The game is always changing so it is past time to add some of the new info to the guide. I have updated information in italics.

 Slow down on your button pushing.
 Practice at the training dummy to see how quickly you can hit a skill without cancelling out the last one.
 Button mashing = sloppy playing and unpredictable results.

 If aggro isn’t a big concern, throw Soliloquy of Spirit on your tank.
 It stacks three times with a short cool down.
 Gives a moderate heal over time and power boost.
 I usually hit the tank with SoS and Inspire Fellows (- 4% damage buff) when the group is just about ready to head in to the fight.
+Recently this has taken a big hit in usefulness so only bother if you are bored.

 Melody of Battle puts a +404 parry bonus on your tank.